Duck (film): Cast

 According to The Boston Globe, Joe is portrayed by the Aflac duck.
+However, it was later revealed in 2011 that about twenty ducks played Joe.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 50% of 18 surveyed critics gave the film a positive review; the average rating is 5.3/10.
 Metacritic rated it 53/100 based on seven reviews.
 Lisa Nesselson of Variety called it "a small, affecting road movie peopled with sharp vignettes".
 Michael Rechtshaffen of The Hollywood Reporter wrote, "Bettauer has a lot of serious things to put across about survival in the big, unfeeling metropolis, and while her modern-day fable obviously has Capra-esque intentions, the maudlin results cry out for a better focused, more sharply executed plan of attack."
 Gary Goldstein at reel.com rated it 1.5 stars, saying "Duck is a turkey" and "Bettauer's made a tedious, groan-worthy picture notable only for the bigger issues it attempts—and fails—to successfully explore than for any real entertainment value."
 The New York Times said "it tries too hard" and "ducks aren't all that endearing".
 Mark Feeney in the Boston Globe said that Bettauer "strikes a very uneasy balance" between playing for tears or laughs.